rds1983/OpenSora/README.md

 # Camera Controls
 Use W, A, S, D to move camera.
-Hold right mouse button and move mouse to rotate it.
+Hold right button and move mouse to rotate it.

 # Credits
 * [MonoGame](http://www.monogame.net/)